-Make sure that the Ethernet cables are securely plugged in.
+If your device does not power on, make sure that the Ethernet cables are securely plugged in.

-- The Internet status LED on the router is on if the Ethernet cable connecting the router and the modem is plugged in securely and the modem and router are turned on. - For each powered-on computer connected to the router by an Ethernet cable, the corresponding numbered router LAN port LED is on.
+- The Internet LED on the router is on if the Ethernet cable connecting the router and the modem is plugged in securely and the modem and router are turned on. - For each powered-on computer connected to the router by an Ethernet cable, the corresponding numbered router LAN port LED is on.